Title: Free Hand (Irons & Works #1)

 Free Hand is the first book in the Irons and Works series.
 Each book contains an individual storyline with no cheating and HEA.

 Review: I attempted to read this once before and put it down because I don’t think I was in the mood for it.
 I couldn’t get into it and didn’t care for it at the time.
 Something made me pick it back up today and I’m glad I did.
 It’s a quiet, slow burn that I enjoyed.
 Plenty of h/c which is my jam.

 The synopsis covers the plot pretty succinctly, so I don’t really feel it necessary to rehash it here.
 I’ll just cover some very brief points.
 This is very much a character-driven story and not a plot-driven one.
 When I say that it’s a quiet, slow burn type of story, I mean it.
 There’s very little plot or significant drama to move the story along, it’s more how Derek and eventually Sage, his brother, move on with their lives.
 He meets Basil at the beginning of the story during a PTSD episode, who calms him down and helps him through it.

 Basil is a sweet, confident character that helps Derek move on from a lifetime of heartache and abuse at the hands of his father.
-It had its flaws, (info dumps anyone?) but overall they were a sweet couple. ♥
+Overall they were a sweet couple. ♥

 Purchase Link | Amazon